Nikolai Kuznetsov (admiral): Early years and career

 From 5 September 1936 to 15 August 1937, Kuznetsov served as the Soviet naval attaché and chief naval advisor to Republican Spain.
-During the early stages of the Spanish Civil War of 1936-1939 he developed a strong dislike of fascism.
+During his time advising the Republican side in the Spanish Civil War, Kuznetsov developed a strong dislike of fascism.

-On returning home, on January 10, 1938, he was promoted to the rank of flag officer, 2nd rank, and given command of the Pacific Fleet.
+On returning home on January 10, 1938, he was promoted to the rank of flag officer, 2nd rank, and given command of the Pacific Fleet.
 While in this position, he came face to face with Stalin's purge of the military.
 Kuznetsov himself was never implicated, but many of the officers under his command were.
 Kuznetsov resisted the purges at every step, and his intervention saved the lives of many Soviet officers.

 On 28 April 1939, Kuznetsov, still only thirty-four, was appointed the People's Commissar (Minister) of the Navy, a post he would hold throughout the Second World War until 1946.
 In 1939, despite Stalin's negative attitude to the Nikolaevsky Engineering Academy, Nikolay Gerasimovich Kuznetsov ordered the return of the Naval Engineering faculty from Moscow to Leningrad, and set up the Military Engineering-Technical University to educate engineers for the construction of naval bases.